The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 Researchers use PCR the amplify/synthesize the DNA, it is a thermocycler that relies on the temperature differences for amplifying DNA.
 Meaning, Using different temperatures we can achieve amplification.

 If you are reading this article, I can imagine probably you know some basic stuff regarding PCR.
-So we ain’t discuss it here, tons of content our blog has!
+So we ain’t discuss it here.
+Our blog has tons of content on this topic.

 Stay tuned,